News Release: Windsor-Essex County Health Unit issues Special Weather Statement

 - Do not leave children, adults or pets in parked cars

-- Arrange for regular visits by family members, neighbours or friends during very hot days in case you need assistance
+- Stay connected with family members, neighbours or friends during very hot days in case they need assistance